Frequently Asked Questions (FAQs)

 What countries are YLAI Fellows from?

-In what areas do the YLAI specialize in?
+In what areas do the YLAI Fellows specialize in?

 We anticipate their specialization in a wide variety of sectors including healthcare, technology, civic leadership, and more.
-Our goal is to connect each fellow with an appropriate organization for their respective sector of interest, so that it is a mutually beneficial experience.
+Our goal is to connect each YLAI Fellow with an appropriate organization for their respective sector of interest, so that it is a mutually beneficial experience.

 How prepared are the YLAI Fellows to visit and work in the United States?

-We anticipate that the YLAI Fellows will range in their international traveling and business experience, but the YLAI team will adequately prepare the fellows about what to expect during this fellowship.
-The YLAI team has also designed an onboarding training and orientation for the fellows to attend once they arrive in the United States prior to traveling to Notre Dame and Michiana.
-The chosen fellows will have proficiency in written and oral English that qualifies him/her to have ‘working-level knowledge of English.
+We anticipate that the YLAI Fellows will range in their international traveling and business experience, but the YLAI team will adequately prepare the YLAI Fellows about what to expect during this experience.
+The YLAI team has also designed an on-boarding training and orientation for the YLAI Fellows to attend once they arrive in the United States prior to traveling to Notre Dame and Michiana.
+The chosen YLAI Fellows will have proficiency in written and oral English that qualifies them to have working-level knowledge of English.